Call of Juarez: Gunslinger: Research

 Along the same lines, he stated, "we don't think it would be really interesting to focus purely on history.
 It's like with pirates.
 We have too many romantic ideas and expectations about them."

-The weaponry in the game was approached in a similar manner, with one eye on historical accuracy and one on myth, achieving "a balance between realism and fun."
+The weaponry in the game was approached similarly, achieving "a balance between realism and fun."
 In some early gameplay tests, the guns behaved exactly as they would have in reality, but according to Krakowiak, "it just wasn't fun.
 So we have made them more accurate, faster and so on.
 It's exactly what we did with Bound in Blood.

 Narrative

 In terms of the game's narrative, which is self-consciously a mixture of fact and fiction, Joye explains that in the earliest stages of development, the team tried to narrow down what makes this period of history so specific, and "what we came up was the stories, the legends, the mixture between myth and truth.
 So we really focused on the storytelling and narration."

 The outline of the story was conceived by producer Krzysztof Nosek and writer Rafał W. Orkan, who brought it to Techland's regular writer, Haris Orkin, without characters or specific story elements in place.
 Wanting the actual narration to be as important as the narrative, they told Orkin that the storyline needed to be structured like Bastion, whereby things in the game world would change in front of the players' eyes, based upon what was being said in the narration.
 Orkin loved the idea, as it paralleled how the legends of the West were formed in the first place - myths and exaggeration overtook fact and reality, and so the question of truth versus embellishment became a major part of the story; "we decided our narrator would be unreliable and that the world would change as the story changed.
 I thought that perfectly mimicked how the history of the West was written in the first place."
 Orkin was particularly inspired by John Ford's The Man Who Shot Liberty Valance (1962) and Arthur Penn's Little Big Man (1970), both of which deal with myths overtaking reality in the public consciousness.
 A quote from Liberty Valance, "when the legend becomes fact, print the legend", became a central idea in Orkin's script.